KaveIO/Eskapade/docs/source/tutorial.rst

 Example esk102: Multiple chains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Macro 102 uses multiple links to print different kinds of output from one Link.
+Macro 102 uses multiple chains to print different kinds of output from one Link.
 This link is initialized multiple
 times with different kwargs and names.
 There are if-statements in the macro to control the usage of the chains.

 Example esk103: Print the DataStore